ariacom/Seal-Report/README.md

 ## Web Report Server
 ![Web Report Server](http://sealreport.org/Images/webServer.png)

+##System Requirements
+**For use:**
+* Windows XP, Vista, 2003, Windows 7, 2008, Windows 8, 2012
+* .Net Framework 4.0
+* Database OLE DB or ODBC Drivers
+* For the Web Server: Internet Information Server version 7 or 8 with MVC4
+* For the Task Scheduler: Windows Vista, 7, 2008, 8 or 2012

+**For development:**
+* Visual Studio 2013 with MVC 4

 ##License
 Seal Report is licensed under <a href="http://www.apache.org/licenses/LICENSE-2.0" target="_blank">the Apache License, Version 2.0</a>